tascraig/lab-form-events/README.md

 ## Instructions

 You have only been provided with the HTML.
-You must create the CSS yourself using SASS/BEM.
+You must create the CSS yourself using SASS and BEM.
 Here are the specs that should be in your project:

 - A todo item should be added at the end of the list.
 - Each item should be deletable.